PaloAltoNetworks/c2c_summit_lab/lab-guide.md

 The final section includes shifting security left to help prevent vulnerable cloud infrastructure and applications from hitting runtime.

 ### Architecture
 The lab primarily focuses on Exampli Corp’s Banking Application known as the Bank of Anthos.
-The Bank of Anthos application is an example application purpose built for Google Kubernetes Engine, you can find the repo here as well as in the Resources section.
+The Bank of Anthos application is an example application purpose built for Google Kubernetes Engine, you can find the repo in the Resources section.

-If you are unfamiliar with Kubernetes or container orchestration do not worry below you can find a HLD of the applications architecture.
-Additionally, in the Resources section there are provided links to learn more about Kubernetes and container orchestration.

 Prisma Cloud is integrated with mock company Exampli Corp in the following ways :